Create Aggregated Metrics with Metrics Calculations

 - For this example, drag and drop the Revenue from AMER, EMEA, and APAC metrics into the right side pane.

-- Click on the red dot in the metric tiles and drag the connector to connect the chosen metric to the new aggregate metric.
-Then, select the type of calculation - addition or average by clicking on the relevant options!
-Hover the mouse over the metric, and click to unlink the metric from the calculation or (Sidebar) icon to view the context of the metric from its sidebar!
+- Click on the green dot in the metric tiles and drag the connector to connect the chosen metric to the new aggregate metric.
+Then, select the type of calculation - Sum or Average by clicking on the relevant options!
+Hover the mouse over the metric, and click trash icon to unlink the metric from the calculation or (Sidebar) icon to view the context of the metric from its sidebar!
+Click 1Kat the bottom right to format the metric values, i.e., to round them off and display!

-- Connect the AMER, EMEA, and APAC revenue metrics tiles to the "Total revenue" metric tile and select Sum, or connect them to the "Consolidated revenue" metric tile, and select Avg.
+- Connect the AMER, EMEA, and APAC revenue metrics tiles to the "Total revenue" metric tile and select Sum, or connect them to the "Consolidated revenue" metric tile, and select Average.

 - In our example, you'll see the "Total revenue" displaying the addition of values in the AMER, EMEA, and APAC metrics.
 Or, "Consolidated revenue" displaying the average of values in the AMER, EMEA, and APAC metrics.If the values in AMER, EMEA, and APAC were from January till July, and the "sum of values" was chosen in the "Show total as" option while importing them, then the "Total revenue" will display the addition of all the values from January till July, and the "Consolidated revenue" will display the average value of all the months.